Midgethacker/iready-hack/README.md

 # Bookmarklet

 A bookmarklet can be used instead of the chrome extension, incase your school has blocked extentions.
-To do this, highlight all of the text and drag it onto your bookmark bar.
+To do this, open the [raw bookmarklet](https://raw.githubusercontent.com/cupiditys/iReady-Overload/main/bookmarklet.txt), and then highlight all of the text and drag it onto your bookmark bar.
 This will create a boomark you can press while on the iReady website to open the iReady Overload menu.
 (you also have to open a new chrome tab, right click the bookmark bar and click "show bookmarks bar")

 # Extra